monicacrespo/MiniGig-ASP.NET/README.md

 # Introduction
-MiniGig is a simple Model-View-Controller web based application in C# ASP.NET that I built few years ago (2013) and now I have extended it in Visual Studio 2015 Professional with NUnit and Microsoft unit testing.
+MiniGig is a simple Model-View-Controller web based application in C# ASP.NET that I built few years ago (2013) and now I have extended it in Visual Studio 2015 Professional with NUnit test.
 For application packaging and deployment I have used WiX (Windows Installer XML).

 The motivation was to design and develop a web application that can be viewed in multiple languages (English and Spanish) with N-tier architecture using Design patterns such as MVC, Dependency Injection, Facade, DAO, Unit testing as well as the jQuery UI Datepicker widget for date fields in web forms.